Local history exhibitions and events

 Read more about our current and past exhibitions below, which are free to everyone while on display.

-Current exhibition
+Past exhibition

 Home Sweet Home: Botany and Mascot 1920-1960

-Exhibition on display: 13 September 2023 - 1 June 2024
+This exhibition was on display from 13 September 2023 to 1 June 2024.

 ‘Home Sweet Home: Botany and Mascot 1920-1960’ explores how our homes and domestic life have changed with new inventions and shifting attitudes to the role of women.